Tomev/qcflow/docs/source/llms/index.rst

     deployments/index

-Serving as a unified interface, the `MLflow AI Gateway <deployments/index.html>`_ simplifies interactions with multiple LLM providers.
-In addition to supporting the most popular SaaS LLM providers, the MLflow AI Gateway provides an integration to MLflow model serving, allowing you to serve your own LLM or a fine-tuned foundation model within your own serving infrastructure.
+Serving as a unified interface, the `QCFlow AI Gateway <deployments/index.html>`_ simplifies interactions with multiple LLM providers.
+In addition to supporting the most popular SaaS LLM providers, the QCFlow AI Gateway provides an integration to QCFlow model serving, allowing you to serve your own LLM or a fine-tuned foundation model within your own serving infrastructure.

 .. note::
-    The MLflow AI Gateway is in active development and has been marked as **Experimental**.
+    The QCFlow AI Gateway is in active development and has been marked as **Experimental**.
     APIs may change as this new feature is refined and its functionality is expanded based on feedback.

-Benefits of the MLflow AI Gateway
+Benefits of the QCFlow AI Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Unified Endpoint**: No more juggling between multiple provider APIs.